slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

   - hackthebox
   - infosec
 tags:
+  - windows
+  - mremoteng
+  - backup
-  -
+  - smb
 ---

 ![](/assets/images/htb-writeup-bastion/bastion_logo.png)

-TBA
+Bastion was an easy box where we had to find an open SMB share that contained a Windows backup.
+Once we mounted the disk image file, we could recover the system and SAM hive and then crack one of the user's password.
+An OpenSSH service was installed on the machine so we could SSH in with the credentials and do further enumeration on the box.
+We then find a mRemoteNG configuration file that contains encrypted credentials for the administrator.
+The system flag blood was still up for grab when I reached that stage so instead of reversing the encryption for the configuration file I just installed the mRemoteNG application on a Windows VM, copied the config file over and was able to log in as administrator.

 ## Summary

 - An open SMB share contains the full backup of a Windows machine
-- The System and SAM hive can be recovered and then we can crack the `L4mpje` user hash
+- The system and SAM hive can be recovered and then we can crack the `L4mpje` user hash
 - mRemoteNG is installed and the credentials for the administrator are saved in the configuration file

 ## Tools used